hitoshi-watase/sercrod/docs/reference/directives/event-click.md

   Use `@click` handlers for small, clear pieces of logic: toggling booleans, selecting items, or delegating to well named methods.

 - Prefer data updates over direct DOM mutations
-  Let Nablla re-render based on data changes instead of manually manipulating the DOM in handlers.
+  Let Sercrod re-render based on data changes instead of manually manipulating the DOM in handlers.

 - Use modifiers explicitly
   Use `.prevent` and `.stop` to make intent clear, especially on links and nested clickable areas.